Counselor Education Doctoral Advanced Practicum; Summer

 Training Mission Statement

-The Counselor Education Doctoral Advanced Practicum/CWC Doctoral Internship program is an integral part of the mission of the University of Florida Counseling and Wellness Center (CWC), and the entire professional and support staff is involved in the supervision and training of our interns.
-The training program’s aim is to prepare interns to function competently and independently as psychologists and counselors.
-We aim to graduate interns who are clinically competent, highly ethical, culturally sensitive, and who have developed a well-defined professional identity.
+The Counselor Education Doctoral Advanced Practicum/Masters Specialist Internship program is an integral part of the mission of the University of Florida Counseling and Wellness Center (CWC), and the entire professional and support staff is involved in the supervision and training of our trainees.
+The training program’s aim is to prepare trainees to function competently and independently as psychologists and counselors.
+We aim to graduate trainees who are clinically competent, highly ethical, culturally sensitive, and who have developed a well-defined professional identity.

 Philosophy of Training

-We attempt to create an atmosphere that is conducive to learning by providing interns with an appropriate blend of support and challenge.
-We see interns as emerging professionals and treat them accordingly, giving a great deal of autonomy and responsibility.
+We attempt to create an atmosphere that is conducive to learning by providing trainees with an appropriate blend of support and challenge.
+We see trainees as emerging professionals and treat them accordingly, giving a great deal of autonomy and responsibility.
 At the same time, we try to provide the professional and emotional support necessary to allow for growth and development.
-We focus on interns’ “growth edges” and attempt to facilitate positive change throughout the course of the year.
+We focus on trainees’ “growth edges” and attempt to facilitate positive change throughout the course of the year.

 Trainees are expected to fulfill the multiple roles of a university psychologist or counselor, which includes counseling services (individual, couples, and group therapy), assessment, crisis intervention, referral, consultation*, outreach, participation in training seminars and professional development activities, and participation in administrative functions.